-Two distinct categories of sexual harassment claims are generally recognized:
+With respect to allegations of sexual harassment in the workplace, tTwo distinct categories of sexual harassment claims are generally recognized:

-"Quid Pro Quo" sexual harassment occurs when submission to sexual conduct is made either an explicit or implicit condition of employment or admission, financial aid, academic evaluation or any other identifiable educational benefit, and submission to or rejection of such conduct by an individual is used as the basis for employment decisions or decisions concerning admission, financial aid, academic evaluation or any other educational decision(s) affecting such individual.
+"Quid Pro Quo" sexual harassment occurs when submission to sexual conduct is made either an explicit or implicit condition of employment-or admission, financial-aid, academic evaluation-or any other-identifiable educational benefit, and submission to or rejection of such conduct by an individual is used as the basis for employment decisions or decisions concerning admission, financial aid, academic evaluation or any other educational decision(s) affecting such individual.

-"Hostile Environment" sexual harassment exists when a pattern of severe or pervasive unwelcome sexual advances, requests for sexual favors, or other verbal or physical conduct of a sexual nature occurs, where such conduct has the purpose or effect of unreasonably interfering with a reasonable individual's work or educational performance or creating an intimidating hostile or offensive working or learning environment.
+"Hostile Environment" sexual harassment exists when a pattern of severe or pervasive unwelcome sexual advances, requests for sexual favors, or other verbal or physical conduct of a sexual nature occurs, where such conduct has the purpose or effect of unreasonably interfering with a reasonable individual's work er-educational performance or creating an intimidating, hostile, or offensive working or learning environment.

-While any one of the above mentioned types of behavior may constitute sexual harassment in an aggravated situation, "Hostile Environment" sexual harassment usually requires a continuous, severe and pervasive pattern of behavior that encompasses more than one incident of the examples identified above.
-Although one incident might not constitute sexual harassment, it may nevertheless be unprofessional and inappropriate conduct in the workplace for which the university may take personnel action (reprimand or disciplinary action).
+While any one of the above mentioned types of behavior may constitute sexual harassment in an aggravated situation, such as any instance where sexual violence is involved, "Hostile Environment" sexual harassment usually requires a continuous, severe, and pervasive pattern of behavior that encompasses more than one incident of the examples identified above.
+Although one incident might not constitute actionable sexual harassment, it may nevertheless be unprofessional and inappropriate conduct in the workplace for which the Uuniversity may take personnel action (reprimand or disciplinary action).

-C. Academic freedom and freedom of speech
+BC.
+Academic freedom and freedom of speech